winson1990/electron/docs/api/native-image.md

 ### `nativeImage.createEmpty()`

+Returns `NativeImage`

 Creates an empty `NativeImage` instance.

 ### `nativeImage.createFromPath(path)`

 * `path` String

+Returns `NativeImage`

 Creates a new `NativeImage` instance from a file located at `path`.
+This method returns an empty image if the `path` does not exist, cannot be read, or is not a valid image.

 ```javascript
 const nativeImage = require('electron').nativeImage